langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

   LaTeX, manpage, text, and usage files.
   [O'Reilly: `bash` Cookbook, 2nd Edition][oreilly-bash-cookbook-2nd-edition]

-#### 1.3.6.2.
+#### 1.4.6.2.
 Promoting Script Readability

 - Follow these best practices when you would like to make your script as readable as possible for the ease of understanding and future maintenance.
   [O'Reilly: `bash` Cookbook, 2nd Edition][oreilly-bash-cookbook-2nd-edition]

-  - Document your script as noted in [1.3.6.1.
-Embedding Documentation in Shell Scripts](
+  - Document your script as noted in [Embedding Documentation in Shell Scripts](
-    #1361-embedding-documentation-in-shell-scripts).
+    #1461-embedding-documentation-in-shell-scripts).
 Document your intent, not the trivial details of the code.
 If you
     follow the rest of the points, the code should be pretty clear.
 Write reminders, provide sample data layouts or headers, and make a note of all the details that are in your head now, as you write the code.
 Document the code itself too if it is subtle or obscure.